Quantum transport in quasi-periodic lattice systems in presence of B\"uttiker probes: Summary

 \section{Summary}

-In summary, we have investigated the transport properties in quasi-periodic systems in presence of both voltage and voltage-temperature probes.
-We observe that in all the no-transport regimes the conductance gets enhanced once probes are attached weakly with the system and increases with a power-law scaling with the coupling strength.
-In contrast, for all the Fermi energies where transport takes place in absence of probes, the conductance shows non-monotonic behavior.
-This feature is observed as long as the probe coupling strength is comparable to other model parameters.
-Beyond this limit, with increasing probe coupling strength, the conductance becomes independent of the Fermi energies and interestingly follows a power law decay with the coupling strength.
-This power law scaling observed here turns out to be different from what was reported in a recent work following the local Lindblad master equation approach \cite{Landi-latest}.
+In summary, we have investigated the transport properties in quasi-periodic systems following the B{\"u}ttiker probe approach by implementing both voltage and voltage-temperature probe conditions.
+Within the voltage-probe framework, in the strong probe coupling limit, we observed a power-law decay of electrical conductance with the probe coupling strength.
+This behaviour is in fact independent of the Fermi energy, nature of the on-site potential and the temperature.
+Moreover, within the voltage-temperature probe scheme, in addition to the electrical conductance, the thermal conductance also display the same power-law decay with the probe coupling.
+In this sense, the power-law decay of transport coefficients is universal.
+Importantly, this power law scaling observed here turns out to be different from what was reported in a recent work following the local Lindblad master equation approach \cite{Landi-latest}.
 This further pin points that, the two different approaches namely NEGF and local Lindblad master equation, effectively mimic different underlying scattering processes.
-For sufficiently strong coupling, the transport eventually becomes diffusive in all regimes of the original model and in fact the conductance properties become independent of the value of quasi-periodic lattice strength.
+In presence of voltage probe we also observed that the conductance of all the exponentially decaying regimes (namely localized regimes of the AAH model, above the mobility edge of the GAAH model, outside the band edges of the central lattice system, and the band-gap regimes), initially gets enhanced with a particular power-law scaling with the probe coupling strength at zero-temperature.
+Thus, we have reported here the environment-assisted transport with a particular scaling for the `no transport' regimes at zero temperature.
+With finite temperature and voltage-temperature probes, no particular scaling is observed in the `no transport' regimes.
+For sufficiently strong coupling, the transport eventually becomes diffusive in all regimes of the original model.
 However, with finite but small probe coupling, a crossover from coherent transport to diffusive transport can be observed.
 Such crossover length is insensitive to the temperature but depends crucially on the transport regime of the original model.

-We also investigated the thermoelectric properties of the AAH model by incorporating voltage-temperature probes and further assessed, in presence of probes, the validity of two recently obtained tighter bounds on thermoelectric engine efficiency and also showed that the bound obtained following Ref.~\cite{Saryal-bound} is always tighter than the one predicted by the TUR.
+We also investigated the thermoelectric properties by incorporating voltage-temperature probes and further assed, in presence of probes, the validity of two recently obtained tighter bounds on efficiency and also showed that the bound predicted from the TUR is always looser than the other bound.